Holiesanme/FrameworkDesign/README.md

 Whenever the user clicks a button, an Action is emitted. (src/app/fizzbuzz.action.ts)

-This action is then handled by the reducer (src/app/reducer.action.ts) which updates the State provided by ngrx.
+This action is then handled by the reducer (src/app/reducer.action.ts) which updates the Store provided by ngrx.

 Since the Store is connected to the component (src/app/my-fizbuzz/my-fizzbuzz.component.ts) via the constructor, and we have an Observable string (count$) that listens to the current state of store, it is updated and the newly composed value is refreshed in the html.